TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 92/Psalms 92.9.md

 ---

-For, lo, thine enemies, O Jehovah, For, lo, thine enemies shall perish; All the workers of iniquity shall be scattered.
+For, behold, your enemies, Yahweh, for, behold, your enemies shall perish.
+All the evildoers will be scattered.